Meglum/BetterBizCard/README.txt

-# VibeMind PWA (v8)
+# VibeMind PWA (v9)
-- Removed shadows from logo + info cards
-- Flip icon moved *inside* the card (top-right of the grey box)
-- Extra top spacer so the flip icon never overlaps content
-- Narrow business card layout preserved; centered phone/email under title
+- Pulled content up so actions & appointments sit neatly right under the card
+- Reduced overall vertical spacing and min-height (360px) on faces
+- Smaller paddings/margins across shell, card, actions, and appointments
-- Cache bumped to `vm-card-v8`
+- Cache bumped to vm-card-v9

-Deploy on Vercel (Framework: Other, Output: /).
-Refresh once on device to update the SW.
+After deploy: refresh once on the device to update the service worker.